produle/prevjs/README.md

 * 🧩 PrevJS sites can be **part of your existing website**.
 Since a prevjs site has almost no dependencies or node modules.
 It can be part of your existing website even if it is a JSP or PHP site.
 * 😍 **Live preview** of site - no reloading of webpages after editing
 * 😇 **Future-proof**, the code both in development and export is web native as it requires no special modifications or libraries (except ejs).
 Which means even in the un-likely event PrevJS is not maintained, your code will not go bust like other un-maintained site generators.
 * Ⓜ️ Supports **markdown websites** natively.
 Convert website with .md files to html along with styling and script.
+Example: https://prevjs.com

 # How to use